Skip to content

 Yes if the time could be used productively elsewhere.
 Time value matters economically because an hour committed to commuting cannot also be spent on work, family, sleep, exercise, or personal projects.
 Most research on commute cost includes time valuation as the dominant cost component.

-What hourly wage should I use?
+What hourly wage to use?

-Net hourly wage from primary income as baseline.
-Use higher rates for personal time you value highly.
+Net hourly wage from primary income as baseline. higher rates reflect for personal time you value highly.
 Lower rates if the commute time is genuinely productive (train work time, podcast listening time).
 Match the rate to how you actually experience commute time.

 Does public transit lower the calculation?